bsaswani/Gen-AI-Projects/LLM/AI Mental Health Companion Using LLM/README.md

 # 📌 Overview

 The AI Mental Health Companion is an interactive chatbot powered by **LLaMA 3.2 – 1B** from Hugging Face.
 It provides empathetic and supportive responses to users sharing emotions such as stress, overthinking, or sadness.
-The project uses a **system prompt** to guide LLaMA’s responses.
+The project uses a **system prompt** to guide LLaMA’s responses, and **LoRA (via PEFT)** was applied for efficient fine-tuning on a small dataset.

 # ⚙️ Workflow

 **1. Load and preprocess the Kaggle dataset (`mental_health.csv`).**
-**2. Load the **LLaMA 3.2 – 1B** model and tokenizer using Hugging Face.**
+**2. Load the LLaMA 3.2 – 1B model and tokenizer using Hugging Face.**
+**3. Apply LoRA fine-tuning (via PEFT) to adapt the model to the dataset.**
-**3. Define a **system prompt** to guide chatbot responses.**
+**4. Define a system prompt to guide chatbot responses.**
-**4. Interact with the chatbot in the notebook; LLaMA generates empathetic replies.**
+**5. Interact with the chatbot in the notebook; LLaMA generates empathetic replies.**

 # 📊 Dataset